DappDevs/presentations/content/whats-a-dapp.md

 ???

+*Decentralized* is a new term...

+*Software Application* is not
+* Most work via the Internet
+* Most are served from centralized servers

+We trust *Centralized Applications* to:
+* Use correct code
+* Store data safely
+* Not have malicious or lazy developers

+*Centralized Applications* lead to:
+* Monopolies: uncompetitive, higher costs, reduced innovation
+* Performance issues: inability to scale (AWS), reduced bandwidth
+* Loss of user control

++++

 *Decentralized* might be an unfamiliar term for some, but everyone here knows what a software application is.
 Most software applications work because they are networked